 I could not wait to do it again.

 When I was 22, I ran my first marathon.
 By that point, friends and family frequently referred to me as a runner, but it was very important to me that I set them straight.
 I was not a runner, I would tell them.
 I just liked to run.
 That I would I would, in fact, pay money and travel to run for over four hours at a time was actually no indication that I was a bona fide runner, it was just evidence that I enjoyed my hobby.
 It sounds ridiculous now, but at the time it made perfect sense because I still thought of myself as the un-athletic kid I had always been.

 When I was 28 I did my first IronmanTM triathlon.
-That’s a 2.4 mile swim, a 112 mile bike, and a 26.2 mile run.
+That’s a 2.4-mile swim, a 112-mile bike, and a 26.2-mile run.
 I spent the better part of a year training for it.
-In preparation for it, I crossed the finish of my fifth marathon and I travelled with my bike to a training camp in Spain.
+In preparation for it, I crossed the finish of my fifth marathon and I traveled with my bike to a training camp in Spain.
 I planned every aspect of my life around training for that race.
 Yet I scoffed when anyone called me a triathlete.
 “I do triathlons,” I remember correcting my sister, “but I wouldn’t call myself a triathlete.”
 She told me I was nuts; and not just because a triathlon was my idea of fun.

 I wish I could tell you I realized I was an athlete when I crossed the finish line of that IronmanTM.
 What I remember about that moment was pure joy, a sense of accomplishment, and the piece of pepperoni pizza I inhaled immediately afterward.